ibm-cloud-docs/containers/lb-v2.md

         `externalTrafficPolicy: Local`
         :   Set to `Local`.

-    3. Optional: Make your NLB service available to only a limited range of IP addresses by specifying the IPs in the `spec.loadBalancerSourceRanges` field. `loadBalancerSourceRanges` is implemented by `kube-proxy` in your cluster via Iptables rules on worker nodes.
+    3. Optional: Make your NLB service available to only a limited range of IP addresses by specifying the IPs in the `spec.loadBalancerSourceRanges` field. `loadBalancerSourceRanges` is implemented by `kube-proxy` in your cluster by using iptables rules on worker nodes.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/){: external}.

     4. Create the service in your cluster.